 In addition to the structure, sheathing, and covering, a roof also has drainage and flashing which add additional weather resistance.
 Drainage is created when the roof is designed with specific features or slope to allow water to drain quickly off of the roof instead of pooling and increasing the risk of leaks.
 Flashing is constructed from sheet metal which is placed at joints and valleys to add security against water leaks.

 Selecting the right materials for your roof depends largely on your budget and the aesthetic look you desire for your roof.
 Of course, you will want to carefully consider the durability of each product and how long they will provide you with a strong and reliable roof for your home.

 Composite shingles are the most popular material used for roof coverings, and are composed of a thin layer of fiberglass which is surrounding by asphalt and ceramic granules.
 This is the most affordable option for roofing materials and is known for being durable to the wear and tear caused by sunlight, rain, and strong winds.
 Architectural shingles are a type of composite asphalt shingles with a heavier weight, making them a little more expensive and long lasting.

 Metal shingles and panels are options.
 This material is frequently used on roofs with a steep slope and is a lightweight material known for being long lasting, weather-resistant, and fire-resistant.
 Metal roofing can look similar to a more expensive roofing material such a wood shingles or tiles.

 Ceramic or Clay Tiles

-Ceramic or clay tiles are the most durable material available for roofs, but also the most expensive.
+Ceramic or clay tile roofing are the most durable material available for roofs, but also the most expensive.
 These materials are popular in the Southwest and Florida.
 Before selecting tiles for your roof, you will need to work with a contractor to be sure your home’s structure can the weight of the materials.